WE NEVER CHARGE SHIPPING!

 And with young players laying a great foundation of proper fundamentals is essential for future success!

-This first of my four fastpitch softball drills for a 8U, 10U, or 12U player is a throwing drill.
+This first of my recommended fastpitch softball drills for a 8U, 10U, or 12U player is a throwing drill.
 Proper throwing mechanics is one of the biggest challenges I have experienced with these age groups.
 Some of this is arm strength, while some is simply reinforcing proper fundamentals.

 This drill will not fix all of your teams throwing woes.
 But it will help your players develop some body awareness for proper weight transfer during the throw.